Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/Map/BrowseBuildingFloors/readme.md

 4. Wait for the map to load and retrieve the map's `FloorManager` property.
 5. Wait for the floor manager to load and retrieve the floor-aware data.
 6. Set all floors to not visible.
+7. Select the ground floor by default.
+The ground floor is the entry in a facility's level collection that has `VerticalOrder` of zero.
+Vertical order can be negative for underground floors.
+8. Set the selected level's `isVisible` property to true.
-7. Set only the selected `FloorLevel` to visible using the `isVisible` property of the floor level.
+9. When the selected floor changes, set the old selection's `isVisible` property to false, and the new selection's `isVisible` property to true.
 * **Note:** Manually set the default floor level to the first floor.

 ## Relevant API

+* FloorAware
 * FloorManager
 * FloorLevel
 * Map